InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 The congregation takes precedence over the monks in the prescribed redistribution process.

-It is customary, but not required, to submit an offering, especially if you are taking something from the donation bin.
+It is customary, but not required, to submit an offering.
+It is recommened to submit an offering if you are taking something from the donation bin.
+It is commonly believed that failure to do so could invoke the wrath of the Celestial beings.

 - The presiding Celestial being is acknowledged.
 - Gifts are exchanged between members.